First Project¶

 .claude/settings.local.json.
 New files include the Stop hook,

-autoMode.allow: ["$defaults"], and the canonical
+claude_settings.auto_mode.allow, and the canonical permissions.allow

-permissions.allow entries from schema.yaml under
+entries from the packaged schema under claude_settings.permissions.allow.

 Project operators can add their own permissions.allow entries directly in